-Cineastes owe Warners big-time for the two noir sets that preceded this one.
+Cineastes owe Warners big-time for the two noir sets that preceded this one, bringing to DVD such undisputed classics as “Out of the Past,” “The Set-Up,” “Crossfire” and “The Narrow Margin.”
 This installment offers fewer pleasures, with only “On Dangerous Ground” on par with what’s come before.
+These pics, originally released by MGM and RKO, are packaged in slim-line cases and not available separately.
 Yet to the studio’s credit, all five features, each new to DVD and nicely restored, get full commentary tracks, even when the films don’t merit it.

 Volume three’s biggest disappointment is the 75-minute docu exclusive to this collection, occupying the bulk of the bonus disc.
 Lacking both narrator and script, “Film Noir: Bringing Darkness to Light” is a rapid-fire concoction of talking heads spouting soundbites of varying worth, with only interstitial title cards lending coherence.
 The scenes from various seminal pics — heavily weighted toward WB material, of course — go by so quickly that context is essentially absent.

 More valuable, or at least more authentic, are the five MGM “Crime Does Not Pay” shorts that were precursors to TV monuments like “Dragnet” and “The Untouchables.”

 As for the movies, Nicolas Ray’s bracingly unsentimental “On Dangerous Ground” remains as watchable as ever.
 Here is the perpetually underrated Robert Ryan in one of his great roles, as Jim Wilson, the good cop with a bad temper.
 Ida Lupino plays the blind rustic who humanizes him, with an assist from Bernard Herrmann’s emotive score.